 Questions about traveling to the Big Apple?
-We’ve got answers for all the top questions when it comes to visiting New York City.
+With some local help, we created this guide to all the top questions about visiting NYC:

 A: New York is ginormous and there’s so much to see.
 Fortunately, there are great options for transportation in New York.
 Uber is ultra easy.
 Hailing a taxi is a classic.
 But these options can get pricey, fast.